A prostate cancer second opinion should clarify risk, options, and timing.

 Why surgeon experience belongs in the discussion

-If surgery is a reasonable option, patients should ask about surgeon volume, continence recovery, nerve-sparing candidacy, margin risk, lymph-node planning, and PSA surveillance.
+If surgery is a reasonable option, patients should ask about surgeon volume, the operation recommended, nerve-sparing candidacy, lymph-node planning, continence recovery, erectile-function planning, pathology review, margin-risk counseling, and PSA surveillance.